-While juicing can provide people with lots of great nutrients and health benefits, individuals with diabetes should be careful about their juice consumption.
-Whether it is traditional juice, cold-pressed juice, or homemade juice, there are significant nutritional downsides.
-Most juices are virtually 100% carbohydrates, and since the fiber is removed in the juicing process, those carbohydrates are going to cause a spike in blood sugar.
+While juicing can provide people with many nutrients and health benefits, individuals with diabetes should be careful about their juice consumption.
+Whether it is traditional juice, cold-pressed juice, or homemade juice, there are nutritional downsides.
+Most juices are almost 100% carbohydrates, and since the fiber is removed in the juicing process, those carbohydrates are going to cause a spike in blood sugar.

-So honestly, my recommendation is to avoid juice if you have diabetes.
+So honestly, my recommendation is to limit juice - of any kind - if you have diabetes.
 It's better to choose whole fruits and vegetables, since they provide fiber and the satisfaction of chewing (the psychological aspects of eating are important!).
 It's usually a lot cheaper, too.

 But for some people, drinking their produce is just the only way it's going to happen.
 I'm realistic!
 If that's the case, then look for 100% juice - not all juice is created equal, and don't be swayed by simply buying the expensive or trendy juice.
 Some pasteurized juices are 100% fruits and veggies, and some cold-pressed/HPP juices have added sweeteners.
 Also, size matters.
 For my patients with diabetes who enjoy juice, I recommend sticking to 4 oz of juice at a time.
 If the juice has lots of vegetables in it, you can get away with up to 6 oz.
 Also, don't drink the juice by itself - make sure to incorporate protein and fat to help improve blood sugar control.